 conan buildcan find and use this version, user and channel data.

-Install the OpenCV/2.4.10@lasote/testing reference with its default options and default settings from
+Install the opencv/4.1.1@conan/stable reference with its default options and default settings from

-Install the OpenCV/2.4.10@lasote/testing reference updating the recipe and the binary package if new upstream versions are available:
+Install the opencv/4.1.1@conan/stable reference updating the recipe and the binary package if new upstream versions are available:

-Both the conan install and create commands have options to specify whether conan should try to build things or not:
+Both the conan install and create commands accept --build options to specify

---build=never: This is the default option.
-It is not necessary to write it explicitly.
-Conan will not try to build packages when the requested configuration does not match, in which case it will throw an error.
+--build=never: Conan will not try to build packages when the requested configuration does not match, in which case it will throw an error.
+This option can not be combined with other --build options.

---build=missing: Conan will try to build from source, all packages of which the requested configuration was not found on any of the active remotes.
+--build=missing: Conan will try to build packages from source whose binary package was not found in the requested configuration on any of the active remotes or the cache.

---build=outdated: Conan will try to build from code if the binary is not built with the current recipe or when missing binary package.
+--build=outdated: Conan will try to build packages from source whose binary package was not built with the current recipe or when missing the binary package.

 --build=[pattern]: A fnmatch case-sensitive pattern of a package reference or only the package name.
 Conan will force the build of the packages whose reference matches the given pattern.
 Several patterns can be specified, chaining multiple options: